No project description provided

 Functions in niacin are separated into submodules for specific data types.
 Functions expose a similar API, with two input arguments: the data to be transformed, and the probability of applying a specific transformation.

-data = "This is the song that never ends and it goes on and on my friends" print(text.add_misspelling(data, p=1.0))
+from niacin.text import en data = "This is the song that never ends and it goes on and on my friends" print(en.add_misspelling(data, p=1.0))

 This is teh song tath never ends adn it goes on anbd on my firends

-data = "This is the song that never ends and it goes on and on my friends" print(text.add_hypernyms(data, p=1.0))
+from niacin.text import en data = "This is the song that never ends and it goes on and on my friends" print(en.add_hypernyms(data, p=1.0))

 This is the musical composition that never extremity and it exit on and on my person